Find Affordable College Courses

 Top 10 Best Public Health Bachelor's Degree Schools

 Our 2023 rankings named University of Massachusetts Amherst the best value school in Massachusetts for public health students working on their bachelor’s degree.
-Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.

-The average tuition and fees for an in-state undergraduate at UMass Lowell are $15,698 a year.
+In-state tuition fees for undergraduate students at UMass Lowell are $15,698 per year.
 On average, public health graduates from UMass Lowell take out $27,084 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $177, based on a 10-year repayment plan.

 #3